Last Modified November 03, 2015

 From 1 May 2015 the Department for Work and Pensions (DWP) take over full responsibility for investigating all matters in relation to Housing Benefit fraud.
 If someone is or has in the past fraudulently claimed any state benefits, you can report this via the Department for Work and Pensions website or by calling the DWP Fraud Hotline 0800 854440 (Textphone users call 0800 328 0512).

 A criminal offence can be committed when someone fails to disclose information when claiming benefits, or fails to report a change in circumstances that happens after making a claim.
 Some common examples of benefit fraud are:

-Failing to declare a change of address
+- Failing to declare a change of address

-False or contrived tenancies.
+- False or contrived tenancies.
 This relates to claims for housing benefit where there is no genuine rent liability

-Non-declaration of non-dependants and / or sub-tenants
+- Non-declaration of partners / non-dependants / sub-tenants

-Non-disclosure of property / capital
+- Non-disclosure of property / capital / savings / investments

-Non-residency while claiming benefit
+- Non-residency while claiming benefit

 National Fraud Initiative